-John Beerman is a landscape painter and North Carolina native and current Hillsborough resident whose work has been exhibited nationally and internationally.
-John received his degree from Rhode Island School of Design, and he attended the Skowhegan School of Painting and Sculpture.
+John Beerman is a renowned painter, North Carolina native, and current Hillsborough resident whose work has been exhibited nationally and internationally.
+John received his degree from Rhode Island School of Design and attended the Skowhegan School of Painting and Sculpture.

 His 35-year career has garnered recognition at the highest levels of fine art.
 He has received several awards and fellowships, including the Pollack-Krasner Foundation Award and the Yaddo Artist Colony Fellowship.
 His work is in the collection of numerous museums across the country, including the Metropolitan Museum of Art, New York; the Whitney Museum of American Art, New York; the Museum of Fine Arts, Houston; and the North Carolina Museum of Art, Raleigh.